nomadkaraoke/karaoke-prep/README.md

 Fetch audio and lyrics for a specified song, to prepare karaoke video creation.

 positional arguments:
-  artist                           Artist name for the song to prep. title                            Title of the song to prep. url                              YouTube URL of the song to prep.
+  args                             [YouTube video or playlist URL] [Artist] [Title] of song to prep.
+If URL is provided, Artist and Title are optional but increase chance of fetching the correct lyrics.
+If Artist and Title are provided with no URL, the top YouTube search result will be fetched.

 options:
   -h, --help                       show this help message and exit